laravel/nova-docs/4.0/resources/README.md

 ## Preventing Conflicts

-If the model has been updated since its last retrieval, Nova will automatically respond with a `409 Conflict` status code and display an error message to prevent unintentional model changes.
+If a model has been updated since it was last retrieved by Nova, Nova will automatically respond with a `409 Conflict` HTTP status code and display an error message to prevent unintentional model changes.
 This may occur if another user updates the model after you have opened the "Edit" screen on the resource.
-This feature is also known as "Traffic Cop".
+This feature is also known as the Nova "Traffic Cop".

 ### Disabling Traffic Cop

-If you are not concerned with preventing conflicts, you can disable the Traffic Cop feature:
+If you are not concerned with preventing conflicts, you can disable the Traffic Cop feature by setting the `trafficCop` property to `false` on a given resource class:

 ```php
 /**